 During fellowship she fostered a special interest in children with chronic illness who are non-adherent to their medical regimen.
 Dr. Yayah Jone's research efforts will be geared towards the non-adherence type 1 diabetic who is often prone to recurrent hospitalizations and diabetes complications.

-Michele Hanson, RN, MSN, CNP Nurse Practitioner, Diabetes Center
+Michele Hanson, MSN, APRN, CNP Nurse Practitioner, Diabetes Center

 Nurse Practitioner, Diabetes Center

-Ann B. Malinowski, RN, MSN, CNP Nurse Practitioner
+Ann B. Malinowski, MSN, APRN, CNP Nurse Practitioner, Division of Endocrinology

 Pediatric Nurse Practitioner, Diabetes Center

-Christine D. Osborn, RN, MS, CNP Nurse Practitioner, Advanced Practice Registered Nurses
+Christine D. Osborn, RN, APRN, CNP Nurse Practitioner, Division of Endocrinology

-Debra A. Standiford, RN, MSN, CNP Pediatric Nurse Practitioner, Diabetes Center
+Debra A. Standiford, MSN, APRN, CNP Pediatric Nurse Practitioner, Diabetes Center

-Debra A. Standiford, RN, MSN, CPNP, has been an employee of Children's Hospital Medical Center of Cincinnati since 1975.
+Debra A. Standiford, MSN, APRN, CNP, has been an employee of Cincinnati Children's Hospital Medical Center since 1975.